 Central to the Sarafan ChEM-H mission is the education of a new type of researcher and future scientific leader who is fluent in multiple scientific languages to transform our approach to human health.
 Our graduate, undergraduate, and postdoctoral programs prepare our trainees to pioneer new basic science discoveries, develop breakthrough diagnostics and therapeutics, and revolutionize healthcare.

 Sarafan ChEM-H provides programming, resources, and expertise to encourage collaboration and accelerate discovery and translation.
 Our Knowledge Centers connect researchers with talented staff scientists, tools, and techniques in medicinal chemistry, metabolomics, macromolecular structure, and high throughput screening.
 ChEM-H forms the foundation of the Innovative Medicines Accelerator, which helps Stanford scientists cross the barriers that separate drug prototypes developed in the lab from human clinical testing.

 Seed grants, postdoctoral fellowships, and industry partnerships, among other programs, provide ChEM-H funding to individuals and initiatives pushing the boundaries of human health research.

 “Our goal is to create a new cadre of molecular scientists and engineers with deep insights into human biology and medicine.
 Ten years from now, the arc that connects molecular design to human health will be much shorter than it seems today, and we will see how ChEM-H accelerated these pathways.”

-Founding Director, Stanford ChEM-H; Wells H. Rauser and Harold M. Petiprin Professor in the School of Engineering
+Founding Director, Sarafan ChEM-H; Wells H. Rauser and Harold M. Petiprin Professor in the School of Engineering